johnsonjh/tpzasm/README.md

   development tools for several years.

-* The **CDL** **MACRO I** and **MACRO II** assemblers are in the same family, and at least two versions are definitively known from listing outputs (`E12011-0311` and `C12012-0312`), effectively, versions 3.11 and 3.12.
+* The **CDL** **MACRO I** and **MACRO II** assemblers are in the same family, and at least two variants are definitively known from listing outputs (`E12011-0311` and `C12012-0312`, so, versions `3.11` and `3.12`).

-  * **CDL MACRO I** is described as "a macro assembler which will generate relocatable or absolute code for the 8080 or Z80 using standard Intel mnemonics plus TDL/Z80 extensions.
+  * **MACRO I** is described as "a macro assembler which will generate relocatable or absolute code for the 8080 or Z80 using standard Intel mnemonics plus TDL/Z80 extensions.
 Functions include 14 conditionals, 16 listing controls, 54 pseudo‑ops, 11 arithmetic/logical operations, local and global symbols, chaining files, linking capability with optional linker, and recursive/reiterative macros",

-  * **CDL MACRO II** as "expanding upon MACRO I's linking capabilities and offering more listing options", and,
+  * **MACRO II** is described as "expanding upon MACRO I's linking capabilities and offering more listing options", and,

-  * **CDL MACRO III** as "an enhanced version of MACRO II; internal buffers have been increased to achieve a significant improvement in speed of assembly; additional features include line numbers, cross reference compressed PRN files, form feeds, page parity, additional pseudo-ops, internal setting of time and date, and expanded assembly‑time data entry".
+  * **MACRO III** is described as "an enhanced version of MACRO II; internal buffers have been increased to achieve a significant improvement in speed of assembly; additional features include line numbers, cross‑reference compressed PRN files, form feeds, page parity, additional pseudo‑ops, internal setting of time and date, and expanded assembly‑time data entry".

-  Unfortunately, no copies of these CDL assemblers are known to be archived, but **TPZASM** successfully assembles several program sources written for CDL MACRO without modification.
+  Unfortunately, no copies of these CDL assemblers are known to be archived, but **TPZASM** successfully assembles several program sources written for **CDL MACRO** without modification.
 If these assemblers could be found and analyzed, their bugs, quirks, and listing styles could be emulated in a future **TPZASM** release.